 How to Apply for an ITIN （日本語）

 Complete the IRS form W-7 (PDF - 74.73kb).
 All new ITIN applicants should use the January 2012 revision of Form W-7.

 Check the instructions (PDF - 163.54kb) for Form W-7(PDF - 74.73kb) for additional filing requirements, such as the need to include original, completed tax returns.
 Each applicant will have to show a federal tax purpose for seeking an ITIN, either by attaching a federal tax return to Form W-7 or providing documents that support an exception to the requirement to file a return.
-Exceptions are listed in the Instructions for Form W-7(PDF - 163.54kb) and the IRS interim changes.
+Exceptions are listed in the Instructions for Form W-7(PDF - 163.54kb).

 Processing time for an ITIN is usually four to six weeks.

 To pay your taxes electronically online, please visit the Electronic Federal Tax Payment System website.

 The Taxpayer Advocate Office may also provide answers to your urgent tax needs.
 Visit the IRS website for contact information.